mparkersimms/book_app/README.md

 03-01-2021 9:58pm - Application has a working index.ejs file that represents the home page.
 03-01-2021 10:58pm - Application has a stylesheets that style the website slightly with css 03-02-2021 5:13pm - Application has a local database that will store book information in it and display it on the index(home) page of the app
+03-02-2021 7:30pm - Application has a the ability to look at a single book on a different page in a more detailed view 03-02-2021 7:30pm - Application has a the ability to store book data in the database that the user chooses on a single book case.
+The books selected are then added to the collection and displayed on the home page.

 ## Credits and Collaborations